 As mentioned above, as PIM systems are mainly a repository of product information, data stored is simply not agile enough for omnichannel product content syndication.

 Users can optimize their product feeds in bulk using a number of powerful features, tools, and services built into our platform, including smart machine learning technology to automate your work.

 In a nutshell, WakeupData and PIMs work best in combination, through the following ways:

 - PIM: Single, categorical record containing all product information

-- (BP) before PIM: Merge, structure and standardize your product information before it even gets to PIM to make sure
+- (BP) before PIM: Merge, structure and standardize your product information before it even gets to PIM to make sure you have consistent data.

 - (AP) after PIM: Customize, optimize, and ensure channel readiness for product content syndication